AlexanderBesch/AlexanderBesch.github.io/content/project/RobotVision/index.md

 ---
 title: 3DoF AR Tag Following Robot
 summary: Homemade robot with 3 degrees of freedom can track and follow an augmented reality tag.
-The program uses the open source opencv arucotag standard and demonstares position-based visual servoing and image-based visual servoing
+The python program uses the open source opencv arucotag standard and demonstares position-based visual servoing and image-based visual servoing
 tags:
   - Mechanical
   - AI